-- 11.7.1 The percentage of marks obtained by a candidate in a course will be indicated in a letter grade. - 11.7.2 A candidate is considered to have completed a course successfully and earned the credits if he/she secures an overall letter grade other than RA. - 11.7.3 A course completed successfully, cannot be repeated for the purpose of improving the Grade Point. - 11.7.4 A letter grade RA indicates that the candidate shall reappear for that course.
+- 11.7.1 The percentage of marks obtained by a candidate in a course will be indicated in a letter grade. - 11.7.2 A student is considered to have completed a course successfully and earned the credits if he/she secures an overall letter grade other than RA. - 11.7.3 A course successfully completed cannot be repeated for the purpose of improving the Grade Point. - 11.7.4 A letter grade RA indicates that the candidate shall reappear for that course.
 The RA Grade once awarded stays in the grade card of the student and is not deleted even when he/she completes the course successfully later.
-The grade acquired later by the student will be indicated in the grade sheet of the Odd/Even semester in which the student has re-appeared. - 11.7.5 If a student secures RA grade in the Project Work/Field Work/Practical Work/Dissertation, he/she shall improve it and resubmit if it involves only rewriting/ incorporating the clarifications suggested by the evaluators or he/she can re-register and carry out the same in the subsequent semesters for evaluation.
+The grade acquired later by the student will be indicated in the grade sheet of the Odd/Even semester in which the candidate has appeared for clearance of the arrears. - 11.7.5 If a student secures RA grade in the Project Work/Field Work/Practical Work/Dissertation, he/she shall improve it and resubmit if it involves only rewriting/incorporating the clarifications suggested by the evaluators or he/she can re-register and carry out the same in the subsequent semesters for evaluation.